slanatech/swagger-stats/README.md

 * Errors: count of responses per each error code, top "not found" resources, top "server error" resources
 * Last errors: request and response details for the last 100 errors (last 100 error responses)
 * Longest requests: request and response details for top 100 requests that took longest time to process (time to send response)
 * API Statistics: baseline metrics per each API Operation.
-API operation is path and method combination from on swagger specification.
+API operation is path and method combination from the swagger spec.
 Note that swagger specification is not mandatory.
 If swagger specification is not provided, swagger-stats will detect and monitor API operations based on express route path.
 * API Operation parameters metrics: parameter passed count, mandatory parameter missing count (for API Operation parameters defined in swagger spec)